jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-02-roshamboinator.md

 ---
 ### Source: [Rock Paper Scissors](https://adventofcode.com/2022/day/2)

+## Part 1

-#### **Part 1:** Given a list of Rock Paper Scissors matches with A,B,C or X,Y,Z corresponding to those plays and scoring 1,2,3 points for your play plus 0,3,6 for a loss, draw, or win, what is your total score.
+> Given a list of Rock Paper Scissors matches with A,B,C or X,Y,Z corresponding to those plays and scoring 1,2,3 points for your play plus 0,3,6 for a loss, draw, or win, what is your total score.

 <!--more-->